Codecademy/docs/content/rust/concepts/comments/comments.md

 ---
 Title: 'Comments'
-Description: 'A comment is a line, or a few lines, of text that adds an extra explanation to the code to ease readability of the code for people.'
+Description: 'A comment is a line, or a few lines, of text that adds an extra explanation to the code to ease readability of the code.'
 Subjects:
   - 'Computer Science'
 Tags: